jhubbardsf/4eign-takehome/README.md

 [svelte simple datables](https://vincjo.fr/datatables/remote/home) in the `/settings` route to display the submitted vacancies with server side sorting/pagination.

+### Considerations/Improvements

+I'd look at the current codebase and look for currently used patterns before introducing new ones.
+The overall UI was largely lifted some skeleton-ui templates and could be improved on.

-### Improvements
+### Google API Security

-There are several improvements on the current codebase that could be
+You could secure your Google Maps API key by having the autocomplete handled server side and potentially doing rate limiting with somehting like [svelte-api-keys](https://www.npmjs.com/package/svelte-api-keys).

 # 4EIGN Takehome